Norweig1an/Norweig1an.github.io/_pages/about.md

 }
 </script>

-I'm a Ph.D. candidate at ShanghaiTech University's School of Information Science and Technology, co-advised by **Prof. Chenxi Xiao** and **Dr. Ziyuan Jiao**.
+I am a Ph.D. candidate at the School of Information Science and Technology, ShanghaiTech University, and the Beijing Institute for General Artificial Intelligence (BIGAI).
+I am fortunate to be co-supervised by **Prof. Chenxi Xiao** and **Prof. Ziyuan Jiao**.

 I hold a B.Sc. from ShanghaiTech and a M.Sc. from University of Aizu under **Prof. Yong Liu**'s supervision, and previously spent two years at Shanghai Jiao Tong University's MVIG Group working with **Prof. Cewu Lu** and **Prof.Yonglu Li**.